sammcj/smcleod/content/posts/2024-07-17-llm-quantisation/index.md

 If we quantise the data to 8 bits we are removing (thus compressing) parts of the data based on a set of rules.
 We can still see a wide range of "colours" but we lose some of the detail.

-_Note: This is a crude analogy, modern quantisation techniques have smarts that selective quantise parts of the model to varying degrees to reduce the loss._
+_Note: This is a crude analogy, Modern quantisation techniques have smarts that selectively quantise parts of the model to varying degrees to reduce the loss._

 ## Dashboard